nickcollins/zinal/README.md

 # Contact and Contributing

-If you want to contact me or are interested in contributing, shoot me an email at syntax is boilerplate at gmail dot com.
+If you want to contact me or are interested in contributing, just ping me at [gitter](https://gitter.im/zinal-IDE/Lobby?source=orgpage).
+I don't expect high volume of pull requests right now so I don't have a clear idea about what I'm looking for in terms of contributions, but I'd love to hear any ideas you have so just let me know what you're thinking and we can discuss it there.

 # Prior work